Native American Indian Center of Central Ohio

 Native Lives Matter

 Among the great Lakota Nation, there exists an ideology that is as old as time.
 In its most simplified form, it is spoken through the phrase: MITAKUYE OYASIN.
-This seemingly simple expression translates to the meaning: WE ARE ALL RELATED.
-In one of their most iconic symbols, the medicine wheel, one can see this simple and powerful teaching in its entirety.
+This seemingly simple expression translates to mean: WE ARE ALL RELATED.
+In one of the Lakota’s most iconic symbols, the medicine wheel, one can see this simple and powerful teaching in its entirety.
 The medicine wheel is made up of a circle that is connected equally on four separate sides by what looks similar to that of a set of crosshairs.
-Each of these four equally divided parts are definable by four distinct colors: BLACK, RED, YELLOW, and WHITE.
+Each of these four quadrants are definable by four distinct colors: BLACK, RED, YELLOW, and WHITE.
 To the Lakota, these four colors stand for and represent the four races of mankind.
 And in their way of belief, all four colors are meant to be connected, for it takes all four races to make the circle whole – as can be seen in the medicine wheel.
 Along with this, it is said that whatever happens to one part of the circle inevitably affects the rest of the circle.
 In short, this teaching simply, yet very meaningfully, illustrates a distinct wisdom: ALL OF LIFE MATTERS.

 Ty & Masami Smith

 To learn more about NAICCO, our mission work, our people, our history, NAICCO Cuisine, and how you can support our efforts and vision, please explore all the links on this website and visit our social media links below.